Chinese Numbers — History, Fun Facts, and Cultural Meanings

 大鹏一日同风起，扶摇直上九万里。Li Bai (701 — 762)

-Mythical Creature Peng will take off with wind someday, soaring to tens of thousands of miles away.
+Mythical Creature Peng will take off with the wind someday, soaring tens of thousands of miles away.

 Ten — Peak, Perfection, and Flawless.

-As the first number after the decimal system, number ten has been the representative of perfection, topmost, and satisfactory in Chinese culture.
+As the first number after the decimal system, the number ten (十) represents perfection, topmost, and satisfaction in Chinese culture.

 十步芳草: Beautiful flowers every ten steps, meaning talents are everywhere.